bkaplan-github/parameterized-content-block/README.md

 https://github.com/bkaplan-github/parameterized-content-block

-The Parameterized Content Block allows you to paste in parameterized HTML and generates inputs for each parameter.
+The Parameterized Content Block allows you to paste in parameterized HTML and automatically generates inputs for each parameter.
 Parameterized HTML is HTML that contains AMPscript variables of the form "%%=v(@Variable)=%%" and has a block of AMPscript "SET" calls at the top to define those variables.

 ## How to Use
 Create your parameterized HTML and add your block of SET calls to the top like this: